MonstreX/voyager/docs/introduction.md

 # Introduction

-Welcome to the Voyager documentation for version 1.6.
-This documentation will teach you how to install, configure, and use Voyager so that way you can create some kick ass stuff!
+Welcome to the documentation for this Voyager fork.
+It is based on the classic Voyager admin panel but updated for a modern Laravel stack and extended with additional features (advanced BREAD fields, custom Media Storage, UX improvements).

 Hm Hm \(cough\)… I mean… Arrgg!
 Ye young scallywag!
 What say we learn how to steer this ship!